 Across a broad of range of sectors, including the financial services, recruitment and public sectors, his clients value his proactive approach to reputation management and his holistic coverage of the issues.
 When instructed early on, Patrick ensures risks are mitigated prior to and during litigation and hearings, not just after the result.

 Patrick is accredited to accept public access instructions and also represents clients at professional regulatory and disciplinary hearings.
-Patrick is also an experienced personal injury practitioner.
-He mainly represents defendant insurers, and has a particular interest in RTA fraud.

 A leading employment junior with a predominantly respondent-leaning practice, Patrick represents a wide variety of clients across multiple industries including large employers, local authorities, international financial institutions, national public bodies and the NHS.